Nuu-maan/RazorCap-API-wrapper/readme.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Disclaimer

+This project is not affiliated with, endorsed by, or connected to RazorCap in any way.
+This is an unofficial implementation created by the community.
+Use at your own risk.